yobeze/fiberpho_gui/README.md

 **The FiberPho GUI should now be installed and ready to use**

-You have the option of utilizing the GUI through either a simple python command in your terminal/prompt or using Jupyter Notebook.
+You have the option of utilizing the GUI as a script (*recommended*) through your terminal/command prompt or using Jupyter Notebook.
 The instructions for each are below -

 **Run with Python Script:** \
-If you would like to deploy the server through the terminal *(recommended)*, follow the below instructions:
+If you would like to deploy the server through your terminal or command prompt, follow the below instructions:
 In your terminal/prompt, navigate to the location of the `FiberPho_Main` folder and run the following command -

 `panel serve --show FiberGuiScript.py --websocket-max-message-size=104876000 --autoreload`

 This command will launch the GUI in a new browser window or tab. \
+To properly shutdown the GUI, press `Ctrl + C` on your keyboard.
-> Note: Any code changes made to the `.py` file will refresh the entire instance.
+> Note: Any code changes made to the `.py` file will refresh the entire server instance.
 To avoid this, omit the `--autoreload` argument.

 **Run with Jupyter Notebook:** \
-If you would like to utilize Jupyter Notebook to deploy the server, simply navigate to the `FiberPho_Main` folder then simply run the `jupyter lab` command and wait for Jupyter to open in a new browser window/tab.
+If you would like to utilize Jupyter Notebook to deploy the server, simply navigate to the `FiberPho_Main` folder then simply run the `jupyter lab` command in your commandline or however else you run Jupyter.
 Open the notebook (.ipynb) file and begin to execute each cell from the top, *making sure* to let each cell finish execution before continuing to the next.
-Upon execution of the final cell, a local URL will be produced that navigates to the interface `(e.g. http://localhost:#####)`.
+Upon execution of the second to last cell, a local URL will print below the cell that navigates to the interface `(e.g. http://localhost:#####)`. \
+To properly shutdown the GUI, run the last cell in the notebook containing the line `server.stop()`.
-> If using Anaconda, any errors that may arise will be displayed under the cells in the notebook. \
+> If using Anaconda, any errors that may arise will be displayed under the current cell in your notebook.